kaizen-nagoya/hazop/Do/Readme.md

 # Plan
-There are no plan or many plan.
+There are no plan or many plans before doing HAZOP.

 For Example
 http://aster.or.jp/workshops/insta2020/